-On April 21, 2022, I signed an order denying Aviastar-TU's ("Aviastar") export privileges for a period of 180 days on the ground that issuance of the order was necessary in the public interest to prevent an imminent violation of the Regulations.
+On April 21, 2022, I signed an order denying Aviastar export privileges for a period of 180 days on the ground that issuance of the order was necessary in the public interest to prevent an imminent violation of the Regulations.
 The order was issued ex parte pursuant to Section 766.24(a) of the Regulations and was effective upon issuance.
-The temporary denial order was subsequently renewed on October 17, 2022 and again on April 14, 2023, in accordance with Section 766.24(d) of the Regulations.
+The temporary denial order was subsequently renewed on October 17,